DaGooseYT/FrameGUI/README.md

 # Compilation
 Requires `Qt 6.2.4 SDK` and MSVC.
 Install the Qt Visual Studio extension and compile using the built in Visual Studio tools.

-Note: The Qt designer .ui file for FrameGUI is not included in this source code.

 # License
 FrameGUI's source code is licensed under the AGPL v3.0.
 See LICENSE for more details.
 Early released versions of FrameGUI are licensed under a custom license.
 Read it at https://encodegui.com/privacy-terms.

-The setup file for FrameGUI is closed source and is NOT a part of this repository or the AGPL license.
-Read the privacy and terms at EncodeGUI.com linked above for more details.
+**The setup file for FrameGUI is closed source and is NOT a part of this repository or the AGPL license.
+Read the privacy and terms at EncodeGUI.com linked above for more details.**